Fraunhofer-FIT-COOP/LabChain/README.md

 # LabChain

-In out BitLab Blockchain Course we develop our own blockchain platform.
+In our BitLab Blockchain Course we develop our own blockchain platform.

 ###Objectives for the Platform are: